kg4687/Iris_Random_Forest/README.md

 Curent acuracy for the training data  = 99.17%

-trained model is in .sav file which we can use to predict the Flower type
+The trained model was also downloaded using Pickle Library and it is in .sav file which we can use to predict the Flower type.